UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 ### Create a ricgraph user and group
+If you use the [Ricgraph Makefile](ricgraph_install_configure.md#ricgraph-makefile), you do not need to do this.
+Otherwise, follow these steps:

 * Login as user *root*.
 * Create group and user *ricgraph*.
 First check if they exist:
   ```